oasis-tcs/openc2-tc-ops/Working-Meeting-Process.md

 # Working Meeting Process
 #### Information for TC members about planning and conducting working meetings.

-As explained in the [General Member Information](New-Member-Info.md) document, the TC conducts three working meetings on the 1st, 2nd, and 4th Wednesdays of each month at 11:00 am Eastern time.
+As explained in the [General Member Information](General-Member-Info.md) document, the TC conducts three working meetings on the 1st, 2nd, and 4th Wednesdays of each month at 11:00 am Eastern time.
 This document describes the norms for planning, conducting, and recording the results of working meetings.
-Working meetings primarly focus on advancing the TC's work products, which are listed in [this document](Work-Product-List.md).
+Working meetings primarily focus on advancing the TC's work products, which are listed in [this document](Work-Product-List.md).

+## Standing Agenda Format

 The agenda for working meetings, generally, is: